Skip to main content

 Reading background or introductary information gives you an overview of your topic, and might outline the main issues.
 Also, many encyclopedia and other introductory sources include bibliographies.
 A bibliography is a list of sources the author used.
 A bibliography, or notes, or works cited page is an instant "shopping list" for other articles relevant to your topic.

-Gale Opposing Viewpoints in Context, provides information on important current news events.
-This database can help with writing a critical essay, researching a report or term paper, or preparing for a speech.
+Gale Opposing Viewpoints in Context provides information on important current news events.

-Gale Science in Context provides contextual information on hundreds of today's most significant science topics--showing how scientific disciplines relate to real-world issues, from weather patterns to obesity.
+Science in Context provides information on hundreds of today's most important science topics.
+This database relates science to real-world issues.

 Athens Campus Library: 706.355.5020 | Elbert County: 706.213.2116 | Walton County: 706.552.0909 | Greene County: 706.453.0536